encode/django-rest-framework/docs/api-guide/renderers.md

 [MessagePack][messagepack] is a fast, efficient binary serialization format.
 [Juan Riaza][juanriaza] maintains the [djangorestframework-msgpack][djangorestframework-msgpack] package which provides MessagePack renderer and parser support for REST framework.

+## XLSX (Binary Spreadsheet Endpoints)

+XLSX is the world's most popular binary spreadsheet format.
+[Tim Allen][flipperpa] of [The Wharton School][wharton] maintains [drf-renderer-xlsx][drf-renderer-xlsx], which renders an endpoint as an XLSX spreadsheet using OpenPyXL, and allows the client to download it.
+Spreadsheets can be styled on a per-view basis.

+#### Installation & configuration

+Install using pip.

+    $ pip install drf-renderer-xlsx

+Modify your REST framework settings.

+    REST_FRAMEWORK = {
+        ...

+        'DEFAULT_RENDERER_CLASSES': (
+            'rest_framework.renderers.JSONRenderer',
+            'rest_framework.renderers.BrowsableAPIRenderer',
+            'drf_renderer_xlsx.renderers.XLSXRenderer',
+        ),
+    }

+To avoid having a file streamed without a filename (which the browser will often default to the filename "download", with no extension), we need to use a mixin to override the `Content-Disposition` header.
+If no filename is provided, it will default to `export.xlsx`.
+For example:

+    from rest_framework.viewsets import ReadOnlyModelViewSet
+    from drf_renderer_xlsx.mixins import XLSXFileMixin
+    from drf_renderer_xlsx.renderers import XLSXRenderer

+    from .models import MyExampleModel
+    from .serializers import MyExampleSerializer

+    class MyExampleViewSet(XLSXFileMixin, ReadOnlyModelViewSet):
+        queryset = MyExampleModel.objects.all()
+        serializer_class = MyExampleSerializer
+        renderer_classes = (XLSXRenderer,)
+        filename = 'my_export.xlsx'

 ## CSV

 Comma-separated values are a plain-text tabular data format, that can be easily imported into spreadsheet applications.
 [Mjumbe Poe][mjumbewu] maintains the [djangorestframework-csv][djangorestframework-csv] package which provides CSV renderer support for REST framework.